The safety net is fitted into four mounting points.

 For front fitting:

-With the net fitted in the front roof mountings, hook the anchoring straps into the outer eyes on the rear of the seat slide rails - it is easier if the backrests are straightened and the seats are moved forward slightly.
+With the net fitted in the front roof mountings, hook the puller-straps into the outer eyes on the rear of all seat slide rails.
+The procedure is facilitated if the backrests are straightened and the seats are moved forward slightly.

-Pay attention to make sure that you do not press the seat and backrest hard against the net when they are moved back again - only adjust until the seat or backrest makes contact with the net.
+Pay attention to make sure that you do not exert hard pressure on the net when the seat and backrest are moved back again.
+Only adjust until the seat or backrest makes contact with the net.

 If a seat or backrest is pushed backwards hard into the safety net, the net and roof mounts may be damaged.